 Get your kids excited and involved

 Involving them in the packing process is a good opportunity to tell them what the flight will entail, talk about what to expect on the plane, what games will be allowed and what kind of space the will have available to play, eat and sleep.

-If you have a bit of time, you can go as far as doing some role playing: my kids love to pretend their beds are plane seats and I am happy to pretend I am onboard crew serving them water (a childhood dream of mine, frustrated by my Italian small stature…)
+My kids love to pretend their beds are plane seats and I am happy to pretend I am on board crew serving them water (a childhood dream of mine, frustrated by my Italian small stature…)

 Book seats together, double check and then check again

 Children seats are assigned exactly like adult ones so unless you pre-book them, there is no reason to believe you will be placed beside your offspring.

-I could give you endless stories from our own family travels and the ones of friends about failed pre-bookings of seats so, if you want to minimise the chances of being one of them, I highly recommend you check with your airline closer to the day at departure and then again at check in.
+I could give you endless stories from our own family travels and the ones of friends about failed pre-bookings of seats so, if you want to minimize the chances of being one of them, I highly recommend you check with your airline closer to the day at departure and then again at check in.

 Get them moving

-One of the biggest challenges for kids on planes is not being able to move freely, so a good idea is to get them release as much physical energy as possible before boarding.
+One of the biggest challenges for kids on planes is not being able to move freely, so a good idea is to get them to release as much physical energy as possible before boarding.

 My son is an avid runner and all it takes to get him going is to challenge him to be faster than the people on travelator – it works every time!

 Bring your own food

-I have always loved plane food: my first experiences of air travel happened well before the arrival of low-cost carriers and the memories of elegantly dressed members of the crew offering me a dinner I perceived as free stayed with me as one of the strongest holiday feelings.
+My first experiences of air travel happened well before the arrival of low-cost carriers and the memories of elegantly dressed members of the crew offering me a dinner I perceived as free stayed with me as one of the strongest holiday feelings.